Predator (film): Legacy

 Predator has appeared on a number of "best of" lists.
 In 2007, C. Robert Cargill of RealNetworks resource Film.com (now merged into MTV Movies) ranked Predator as the seventh best film of 1987, calling it "one of the great science fiction horror films, often imitated, but never properly duplicated, not even by its own sequel".
 Entertainment Weekly named it the 22nd greatest action movie of all time in 2007 and the 14th among "The Best Rock-'em, Sock-'em Movies of the Past 25 Years" in 2009, saying: "Arnold Schwarzenegger has never been as manly as he was in this alien-hunting testosterone-fest."
 In 2012, IGN proclaimed it the 13th greatest action movie of all time.
 In 2008, Empire magazine ranked it 366th on their list of "The 500 Greatest Movies of All Time".
 Predator was ranked 4th in a 2015 Rolling Stone reader poll of the all-time best action films; it was described by reporter Andy Greene as "freakin' awesome".
 In a 2018 review for IGN, William Bibbiani called Predator "the most subversive action movie of the 1980s" and cites examples from the film of satire of the action film genre as a whole.
 In his review, he writes: "Predator may be a big, macho action movie, but it's also highly critical of the kinds of characters you'd normally find in big, macho action movies, and the superficial, unquestioningly heroic stories they appear in."

-The line "Get to the chopper” was subsequently associated with Arnold Schwarzenegger, especially when Schwarzenegger said the line again in some of his later appearances, including The New Celebrity Apprentice and advertisements for the mobile video game Mobile Strike.
-Lieutenant Andrew Pierce – Christian Boeving's leading hero from the 2003 action film When Eagles Strike – was based on Schwarzenegger's image in the film.
+The line "Get to the chopper” was subsequently associated with Arnold Schwarzenegger, especially when he said the line again in some of his later appearances, including The New Celebrity Apprentice and advertisements for the mobile game Mobile Strike.
+Lieutenant Andrew Pierce, Christian Boeving's leading hero from the 2003 action film When Eagles Strike, was based on Schwarzenegger's image in the film.
 In 2013, NECA released action figure collectables of Major Dutch and the Predator.
 That same year, Predator was converted into 3D for a Blu-ray release.

+Improbably, two of the actors from the movie went on to become state governors and a third ran for governor.
+Jessie Ventura served as governor of Minnesota from 1999 to 2003, Arnold Schwarzenegger as governor of California from 2003 to 2011 and Sonny Landham ran unsuccessfully for governor of Kentucky in 2003.

-The Predator makes an appearance in Tom Clancy's Ghost Recon: Wildlands, in a bonus mission called "The Hunt".
-In 2021, the Predator was featured in the video game Fortnite as a cosmetic outfit for the character and a hidden enemy in the game, the first of which gave players the associated abilities such as invisibility and the shoulder cannon.
+The Predator makes an appearance in Tom Clancy's Ghost Recon Wildlands, in a bonus mission called "The Hunt".
+In 2021, the Predator was featured in the video game Fortnite as a cosmetic outfit for the character and a hidden enemy, the first of which gave players the associated abilities such as invisibility and the shoulder cannon.

 The film inspired Ander Monson's 2022 book Predator: A Memoir, a Movie, an Obsession.